Oyelakin-Mercy/LinkedIn-Login-page/README.md

-# Recreate LinkedIn Login page
+# Recreate LinkedIn Login page.

 I created a replica of LinkedIn login page with HTML and CSS.
 <br>